octohouse/houzes-property-feed/README.txt

 === Houzez Property Feed ===
 Contributors: PropertyHive
-Tags: property import, houzez, houzez import property, expertagent, expert agent, loop, 10ninety, vebra, alto, dezrez, jupix, street, real estate
+Tags: property import, property export, houzez, houzez import property, expertagent, expert agent, loop, 10ninety, vebra, alto, dezrez, jupix, street, real estate
 Requires at least: 3.8
 Tested up to: 6.2.2
-Stable tag: 2.0.0
+Stable tag: 2.0.1
-Version: 2.0.0
+Version: 2.0.1
 Homepage: https://houzezpropertyfeed.com
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Automatically import properties into Houzez from a wide range of estate agency CRMs
+Automatically import and export properties to Houzez from a wide range of estate agency CRMs

 == Description ==

-This free plugin from the creators of [Property Hive](https://wordpress.org/plugins/propertyhive) makes it easy to import properties from various CRMs, including XML and CSV files in any format, into the popular Houzez theme.
+This free plugin from the creators of [Property Hive](https://wordpress.org/plugins/propertyhive) makes it easy to import and export properties to Houzez from various CRMs, including XML and CSV files in any format, into the popular Houzez theme.

 We can import properties from the following estate agency CRMs/formats: